mdaizovi/sk8_bot/README.md

         `Disable`

-    - While still logged in to your Test account, create a group chat and a channel.
+    - Create a group chat and a channel.
 Add your bot to both, and make the Bot an admin of the channel.

+  - Run ngrok by opening another terminal and navigating in the terminal to the directory where you installed it, and typing:

+    `./ngrok http 8000`

   - Create a Test Group and Channel for your Test Bot and save the chat ids in the database
      - Set up Telegram webhooks to your local instance with the following command,